30 interesting facts about the Netherlands

 - Amsterdam’s Schiphol airport offers more direct flights than any airport in the world – in 2016, Schiphol operated 4,633 flights per week in 2016, according to a report by Dutch economic institute SEO on behalf of the Airport Council International.
 Schiphol is 100 percent government-owned and handles around 60 million passengers per year.

 - More than 60 percent of the Netherlands is agriculture and horticulture: the country is one of the world's biggest exporters, despite it's small size, competing again China, the US and Germany.
-In 2014 the Netherlands was the world’s second largest exporter (in value) of fresh vegetables, worth EUR 7 billion.
+In 2016 the Netherlands was the world’s second largest exporter of agriculture goods, after the US, reaching a record EUR 94 billion.
 It is also one of the world's largest exporter of seeds, live trees, plants, bulbs, roots and cut flowers.

 - Home births are still cherished in the Netherlands: around 20 percent of babies in 2013 were born in homes, one of the highest home birth rates in the developed world.
 This is partly due to the Dutch attitude on not medicalising birth, lower costs compared to hospital births and a good screening system of women who can safely deliver at home.
 Midwives or verloskundige usually assist mothers during the home delivery, and home births are covered by Dutch health insurance while hospital births without medical necessity can be refused.